-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide 1.3 Action: Lower Class Size in all schools Need: CAASPP Data shows all student groups are scoring below standard.
-Math All: -44.3 DFS EL: -32 DFS SED: -57.6 DFS SWD: -95.6 DFS ELA All: -27.5 DFS EL: -16.2 DFS SED: - 40 DFS SWD: -78 DFS The 2023 CA School Dashboard shows student outcomes on the CAASPP English Language Arts (ELA) for All Students at -65.9 Distance from Standard (DFS), English Learners (EL) scored -115.2 DFS, and Socioeconomic Disadvantaged students scored -51.5 DFS.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.3 Action: Lower Class Size in all schools Need: CAASPP Data shows all student groups are scoring below standard.
+Math All: -44.3 DFS EL: -32 DFS SED: -57.6 DFS ELA All: -27.5 DFS EL: -16.2 DFS SED: - 40 DFS The 2023 CA School Dashboard shows student outcomes on the CAASPP English Language Arts (ELA) for All Students at -65.9 Distance from Standard (DFS), English Learners (EL) scored -115.2 DFS, and Socioeconomic Disadvantaged students scored -51.5 DFS.
 CAASPP Math for All Students is -105.3 DFS, EL scored -149.7.
 The data demonstrates a disparity between the All Student group and EL and SED students, thus highlighting the need for increased services to be provided to respond to the needs of these identified student groups.
-The district is committed to providing To address these disparities, the district is committed to providing small class sizes, which is a research-backed strategy to improve educational outcomes for EL and SED students.
+The district is committed to providing services and supports for these student group to provide opportunities of growth in ELA.
+To address these disparities, the district is committed to providing small class sizes, which is a research-backed strategy to improve educational outcomes for EL and SED students.
 Small class sizes facilitate more personalized and focused instruction, which is particularly beneficial for EL and SED students.
 With fewer students in each class, teachers can dedicate more time to individual students, providing tailored support that addresses their unique learning needs.
 This personalized approach is crucial for EL students, who may require additional help with language acquisition, and SED students, who often benefit from more direct engagement and support due to varying socioeconomic challenges.
 By reducing the student-to-teacher ratio, teachers can implement differentiated instruction more effectively, use supplemental materials tailored to individual learning levels, and provide immediate feedback, which accelerates learning and helps close achievement gaps.
 Additionally, small class sizes allow for the integration of specific program supports, such as the incorporation of highly trained teachers who specialize in EL and SED instructional strategies, and the use of supplemental materials designed to enhance learning for these student groups.
 Research consistently shows that small class sizes lead to better student performance, particularly for disadvantaged students.
-According to the Tennessee STAR (Student/Teacher Achievement Ratio) project, students in smaller This action will be measured by the metrics identified in the action description.
+According to the Tennessee STAR (Student/Teacher Achievement Ratio) project, students in smaller classes significantly outperformed their peers in larger classes, with the most pronounced benefits This action will be measured by the metrics identified in the action description.